Maternity Group Home for Teens

 The information gathered on these forms helps the program assess the needs of new applicants and helps the program detect issues that may create problems after the applicant is admitted.
 In addition, the program staff will conduct background checks as part of the application process and a pregnancy test.

-Harmony has successfully relocated 90% of youth into permanent housing, and 100% of all youth has moved on to secondary education and employment.
+Harmony House has successfully relocated 90 percent of youth into permanent housing, and 100 percent of all youth has moved on to secondary education and employment.
 The goal of the program is to:

-- To provide safe, stable, supervised living accommodations to homeless young people that will enable them to participate in program activities with long-term beneficial results, and that will reduce or eliminate the risk of their involvement in self-destructive or antisocial activity.
+- Provide safe, stable, supervised living accommodations to homeless young people that will enable them to participate in program activities with long-term beneficial results, and that will reduce or eliminate the risk of their involvement in self-destructive or antisocial activity.